FranciscoDias1092/device-api/README.md

 ### Delete a device:
 - Users can delete a devices by its id.
+- If the device is IN USE, an error message is returned.
 - If the device doesn't exist, an error message (NOT_FOUND) is returned.

 ## Call services